pulumi/docs/content/blog/esc-table-editor-provider-config-support/index.md

   - secrets
   - config management
   - features
+  - releases
 ---

 We are pleased to announce a major update to the [Pulumi ESC](/product/esc)’s Table Editor: full support for provider configurations is now live!
-When we first introduced the ESC Key-Value Table Editor, our goal was to offer a user-friendly interface for managing complex configuration and secrets for your applications and infrastructure.
+When we [first introduced the ESC Key-Value Table Editor](/blog/esc-key-value-table-editor-launch), our goal was to offer a user-friendly interface for managing complex configuration and secrets for your applications and infrastructure.
 This has empowered teams to focus on what they do best—building and deploying software.

-In our initial launch, the [Table Editor](/blog/esc-key-value-table-editor-launch/) allowed you to perform CRUD operations on your secrets and plaintext values, decrypt secrets, import environments, and manage variables—all within a visual interface.
+In our initial launch, the Table Editor allowed you to perform CRUD operations on your secrets and plaintext values, decrypt secrets, import environments, and manage variables—all within a visual interface.
 Today, we’re taking the next step by enabling full read-write support for provider configurations within the Table Editor.
 This new capability allows you to add, edit, and manage your provider configurations directly from the table view, offering a more integrated and seamless experience.

 <!--more-->

 ## Primer on ESC Provider Configuration

-Pulumi ESC’s [provider ecosystem](/docs/esc/providers/) is one of its most powerful features.
+[Pulumi ESC’s provider ecosystem](/docs/esc/providers/) is one of its most powerful features.
 It supports two categories of providers:

 - **Dynamic Cloud Provider Credentials**:  Dynamically acquire credentials from cloud providers like [AWS](/docs/esc/providers/aws-login/), [Azure](/docs/esc/providers/azure-login/), [GCP](/docs/esc/providers/gcp-login/), and [Vault](/docs/esc/providers/vault-login/) at runtime, eliminating the need for static, long-lived credentials.
 This enhances security by removing the reliance on dotenv files, locally stored secrets, or long-lived credentials in CI/CD environments, strengthening your workflows’ overall security.
 - **Dynamic Secret Retrieval**: ESC retrieves secrets from external secrets managers, such as [AWS Secrets Manager](/docs/esc/providers/aws-secrets/), [1Password](/docs/esc/providers/1password-secrets/), and [HashiCorp Vault](/docs/esc/providers/vault-login/), securely pulling them directly into your environments.
-Whether you are migrating or utilizing ESC’s rich toolset, you can retrieve sensitive information at runtime and apply it seamlessly to your applications.
+Whether you are migrating or utilizing Pulumi ESC’s rich toolset, you can retrieve sensitive information at runtime and apply it seamlessly to your applications.

 ## Enhancing the Table Editor: Provider Configuration Support

-With the addition of provider configuration support in the Key-Value Table Editor, incorporating ESC provider capabilities into your workflow is now more straightforward.
+With the addition of provider configuration support in the Key-Value Table Editor, incorporating Pulumi ESC provider capabilities into your workflow is now more straightforward.
 A clean, user-friendly form provides step-by-step guidance, promoting best practices like [OIDC](/docs/pulumi-cloud/oidc/) adoption and the secure handling of sensitive data.
 This streamlined approach reduces the need for external documentation, making the entire process more intuitive and efficient.

 ![Key-Value Table Editor](esc-key-value-table-editor.png)